todogroup/ospology/ospo-book/content/en/05-chapter.md

 It also helps to be open about security progress.
 Encourage teams to track and share their progress on goals like earning Best Practices badges or improving their Scorecard results.
 This creates a positive environment where teams help each other and improve together, instead of feeling blamed when something goes wrong.

 Lastly, support continuous improvement.
-Security is not something you finish — it’s always changing.
+Security isn't something you finish — it’s always changing.
 Set up regular times to review risks, update tools and practices, and share what your teams have learned.
 Give teams the freedom to make decisions about security early in the development process, not just at the end or after a problem happens.

 By creating a culture of shared responsibility, adding security into everyday work, investing in learning, encouraging openness, and improving over time, your organization can make real progress in securing the OSS it builds and uses.

 ## Resources and Footnotes

 ### Resources

 - OpenSSF: https://openssf.org
 - OWASP: https://owasp.org/
 - CWE: https://cwe.mitre.org/index.html

 ### Footnotes

 [^1]: Open Source Security Foundation OpenSSF course *Security for Software Development Managers (LFD125)* https://training.linuxfoundation.org/training/security-for-software-development-managers-lfd125/.